-The National Council on Aging defines elder abuse as any offense that creates potential or actual harm to an elder physically, financially, emotionally, or mentally.
+The National Council on Aging defines elder abuse as an offense that creates potential or actual harm to an elder physically, financially, emotionally or mentally.
 There are four broad categories for elder abuse, particularly in a nursing home setting:

-- Emotional or mental abuse occurs when a nursing home staff member, or even a loved one, manipulates an elder such that they fear for their safety or the safety of others.
+- Emotional or mental abuse occurs when a nursing home staff member, or even a loved one, manipulate an elder such that they fear for their safety or the safety of others.